 A makerspace is a place with tools, technology, workspace, and equipment for people to make things.
 It's a place where people come together to cultivate and share a wide variety of crafts, skills, and art forms for personal, professional, and community goals.
 They operate much like a gym, but instead of exercise equipment there are tools and technology, and instead of trying to get fit, people are there to learn a new skill, develop or scale up a business idea, gain credentialing for employment mobility or career transition, or to simply tinker, fix, or repair everyday household items.
 They are awesome, in other words.

-Ongoing programs will include:
+Ongoing programs at Makers Mill include:

-- WORKSHOPS & CLASSES - build a chair, design a website, weld a plant holder, create earrings, craft a silver ring, work with circuit boards - you get the picture.
+- WORKSHOPS & CLASSES - build a chair, design a website, weld a plant holder, create earrings, craft a ring, work with circuit boards - you get the picture.

 - TOOL LENDING LIBRARY - borrow a few tools for a project at home.